Makoni1/rsschool-cv/cv.md

 ---
 ## **About me**

-My name is Akmaral, I am a beginner front-end developer.
+My name is Akmaral, I am a Frontend Developer.
 I passionate about web development and design.

-I have no experience in IT, but I have an analytical mindset.
-I can think in terms of business, beacuse I studied and worked in the field of finance and business.

 I plan to become a Frontend Developer who will offer improvements, highlight some omissions, and not just code.
 The goal is to improve the quality of life of people through the creation of technological solutions.